An unofficial site about DeArmond Tremolo Control and Trem-Trol units.

 DeArmond’s hydro-fluid is a water-based electrolytic fluid, meaning it can conduct the signal coming from the guitar – the fluid is part of the circuit.
 Although it seems like it would be permanently sealed within the brass canister, the fluid typically dries out over the years.
 But it can be refilled.
 The fluid was NOT MERCURY, as some people assume.
 In fact, the reason I became curious about the DeArmond tremolo units in the first place, years ago, is by wondering, if it were mercury, where did it go?

 Every DeArmond canister eventually dries out.
 Remember liquid mercury from chemistry class?
 Mercury is too thick to leak.
-Although it can evaporate, even in the 1940′s the dangers were known and I suspected mercury would have been sealed in a glass bulb the way mercury switches are today.
-And besides, the term used in DeArmond’s brochures, “hydro-fluid,” obviously implies water.
+And although it can evaporate, even in the 1940’s the dangers were known and I suspect mercury would have been sealed in a glass bulb the way mercury switches are made today.
+The real give-away: the term used in DeArmond’s brochures, “hydro-fluid,” obviously implies a water-based liquid.
+(In some printed materials DeArmond alternatively used the term “hydro-volume.”)

 Note: Don’t even think about refilling the canisters in these units with mercury, or replacing the canister with a mercury switch.
 Mercury is dangerous, isn’t correct to the liquid sound of DeArmond units, and mercury will “click” with each oscillation, making it unusable.
 Mercury would also create an abrupt square-wave tremolo, either completely on or off, and not the smooth water-like tremolo sound of an original DeArmond unit.
 (I acquired a unit ruined by someone who tried to fix it by replacing the original brass canister with a mercury switch.
 Now to restore it I need to replicate the original brass and glass canister.
 Grrrr!!)